batuhanbural/Social-Media-Automation/README.md

 # Create an Instagram object.
 intgrm = Instagram("Your username", "Your password")

-# This part for login to your account.
+# Login to your account.
 intgrm.login()

-# For send send message to target use this code.
+# Send message to target.
 intgrm.get_main_page()
 intgrm.reply_message(["List of targets"])
 intgrm.send_message("Your message")